Alzheimer's Disease

 Alzheimer's Disease Overview

-Although treatment can slow the progression of the disease and help manage symptoms in some patients, there is currently no known cure for Alzheimer’s Disease.
+Although treatment can slow the progression of the disease and help manage symptoms in some patients, there is currently no known cure for Alzheimer’s disease.

-An estimated 5.1 million Americans have Alzheimer’s and that number is likely to increase.
+An estimated 6.7 million Americans have Alzheimer’s and that number is likely to increase.
 That’s because the likelihood of developing the disease doubles every five years after age 65, and the American population is aging.

 Alzheimer’s is a slow-to-develop disease with three distinct phases:

-Alzheimer’s Disease is a form of dementia, which refers to the loss of cognitive functioning (thinking, remembering and reasoning) and behavior abilities.
+Alzheimer’s disease is a form of dementia, which refers to the loss of cognitive functioning (thinking, remembering and reasoning) and behavior abilities.
 Another common form of dementia is vascular dementia, which is caused by strokes.

 Symptoms

-- Memory loss that disrupts daily life, such as asking for the same information repeatedly or forgetting recently learned information.
+- Memory loss that disrupts daily life, such as asking for the same information repeatedly or forgetting recently learned information

-- Difficulty completing familiar tasks such as driving to a known location or remembering the rules of a favorite game.
+- Difficulty completing familiar tasks such as driving to a known location or remembering the rules of a favorite game

 Risk Factors

 A small number of cases may be caused by inherited mutated genes.
 The only gene identified to date as a risk factor is one that makes a protein called apoliopoprotein E, known as the APOE gene.
-About 15% of people have the form of this gene associated with Alzheimer’s.

 Family history can be a risk factor for early-onset Alzheimer’s (diagnosed before age 65).
 Additionally, there may be a link between serious head injury and future development of Alzheimer’s.